 How to Register: The easy first step is simply to reach out to workshop organizer Jessica Bell via email: WDWconference@gmail.com.
 She will pass along registration information to you, and give instructions on how to pay by PayPal or check.
 Once payment is complete, you will have a reserved seat at the event.
 The WWOC will send out periodic e-mail updates to all registered attendees with any & all news about the event.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Chicago workshop specifically.

 Refunds: If you sign up for the event and have to cancel for any reason, you will receive 50% of your total payment back [sent by check or PayPal].
 The other 50% is nonrefundable and will not be returned, and helps the workshop ensure that only those truly interested in the limited spacing sign up for the event.
-(Please note that query editing payments and manuscript editing payments are completely non-refundable if the instructor has already edited your letter.)
+(Please note that query editing payments and manuscript editing payments are completely non-refundable if the instructor has already edited your work.)